Fiserv/banking-hub/docs/getting-started/make-your-first-api-call.md

 To  test an API using Postman application:

-1. Open a web or desktop application of Postman
+1. Open a web or desktop application of Postman.
 2. Create a new HTTP request
 3. Set the API method to POST or PUT, as mentioned in the API document which you want to test
     <!-- theme: info -->